mambo-dev/file-upload-practice/README.md

 Install Next.js and Tailwind CSS in your project using the TypeScript flag:

-npx create-next-app my-app --example "https://github.com/vercel/next-learn-starter/tree/main/typescript" --typescript npm install tailwindcss
+npx create-next-app my-app --typescript npm install tailwindcss

 Install the formidable package using npm install formidable.

 Create an API route in your Next.js project that handles file uploads.
-You can copy the code from the pages/api/upload-profile-picture.ts file in this project.
+You can copy the code from the pages/api/upload-image.ts file in this project.

 Customize the file upload directory and file size limits to fit your application's needs.